-At the age of 24, Jose is a four-year pro.
-A rising young contender at 140 pounds, he was an elite amateur before his debut – he represented the United States in the 2012 Olympics and was considered by many as the top talent on the U.S. Olympic team.
-He also competed in the 2011 World Championships and won several U.S. national amateur championships.
+At the age of 25, Jose is a five-year pro.
+A rising young contender at 140 pounds, he was an elite amateur before his debut – he represented the United States at the 2012 Olympic Games and was considered by many as the top talent on the U.S. Olympic team.
+Jose also competed in the 2011 World Championships and won several U.S. national amateur championships.

-As a pro, Jose stayed active in the ring with six fights in 2013, six in 2014, three in 2015, and three in 2016.
-He has given consistently impressive performances and made excellent progress.
+As a pro, Jose stayed active in the ring with six fights in 2013, six in 2014, three in 2015, three in 2016, and two in 2017.
+He gave consistently impressive performances and made excellent progress.

 “I met Freddie at the 2011 U.S. Nationals and I started working with him before the Olympics – it was when they invited Freddie to work with the Olympic team at the Olympic Training Center.
 He worked with us for a few weeks in Colorado Springs.
 After everybody would leave, me and him would stay to do extra work.
 He always liked the way I fought and the dedication I put in the gym.
 Some of the other coaches would get jealous about the extra time he would spend with me.

 “I’ve never used a nickname.
 I just keep it simple.”